zaitcev/swift-lfs/doc/source/lfs_plugin.rst

   Only ContainerBroker implements the timestamp argument.
   TBD: how is the timestamp used?
 Race avoidance?

+  Flushes pending updates, raising LockTimeout if not broker.stale_reads_ok.

 * is_good:

   Added by c/28009 when hiding broker.db_file.
-Basiline code is os.path.exists(self.db_file).
+Baseline code is os.path.exists(self.db_file).

 * is_status_deleted(self):